jonathanburns/blog/_posts/2024-12-06-safenet-deep-dive.md

 **Risks For The User**

-There are general risks inherent to cross-chain bridging which are not necessarily specific to Safenet.
+There are general risks inherent to cross-chain bridging which are not specific to Safenet.

 To resolve disputes, the truth must be propagated from the spend chain to the debit chain.
-Depending on the chains, there are different trust assumptions with the propagation of this data (EVM rollups can minimize trust).
+There are many ways to facilitate that propegation, and the various methods come with different trust assumptions.
+Between _some_ chains (like Ethereum and Optimism), data can be propegated by trust-minimized bridges.
+In other cases, oracles may be required to propagate the data.

-In some cases, there are oracles that propagate this data.
-A malicious processor controlling 51% of those oracles could generate a false proof that the funds were delivered, and propagate that data to the debit chain.
+If oracles are required, a malicious processor controlling 51% of the oracles could generate a false proof that the funds were delivered, and propagate that data to the debit chain.
 This would allow the processor to steal the user's funds, and the collateral from the validator.

-_It's also important to note that the processor (which could be a major company like OKX) would need to be involved in an attack like this._
+Safenet's protocol doesn't prescribe any specific type of proof.
+Safenet has a pluggable architecture which can support many different types of proofs.
+The specific proving method is specified on the intent.
+Users who create intents should understand the trust assumptions of the proving method.

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">At its core, Safenet is simply a way to pull funds from an account using &#39;proofs.&#39; <br><br>It is agnostic about the type of proofs (fraud / zk), how it is sourced (message bridge / off-chain oracle), and what it proves (optimistic cross-chain tx, trade on Binance, scheduled tx, etc.).</p>&mdash; lukasschor.eth (@SchorLukas) <a href="https://twitter.com/SchorLukas/status/1865729014691680471?ref_src=twsrc%5Etfw">December 8, 2024</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ### Price Risk & Opportunity Cost